 Class D - Novice

 Those who have won less than 5 blue ribbons or top awards.
-Must place "N' in the upper right hand corner of your entry tag.
+Must place "N" in the upper of your entry tag.

 Class E - Juniors

 13 to 18 years of age.
 Work must be that of the exhibitor.
-Place age in upper right hand corner of entry tag.
+Place age on the upper right hand corner of the entry tag.